Bitcoin Verdict

 Nik Bhatia / Hardcover

-Explains money as a layered system - gold under banknotes, banknotes under bank deposits, deposits under digital balances.
-Then fits Bitcoin and the Lightning Network into the same framework.
-Short, elegant, and uniquely clarifying.
+Read this if money has always felt like one fuzzy thing.
+It shows you money as layers - gold under banknotes, banknotes under bank deposits, deposits under digital balances - then fits Bitcoin and the Lightning Network into the same picture.
+Short, elegant, and the kind of book that makes a confusing topic suddenly sit still.

 View on Amazon